Latest AI Addiction Studies 2026: What Research Reveals

 Featured AI Addiction Research

-Our reseach on AI dependency patterns, digital relationships, and behavioral interventions for artificial intelligence overuse
+Our research on AI dependency patterns, digital relationships, and behavioral interventions for artificial intelligence overuse

 Peer-Reviewed Academic Research on AI Addiction